moneroguides/1x03-using-moneo-as-money/script.md

 - the node's host
 - ***your Internet Service Provider (ISP)***

 The tradeoff for privacy is speed.
-Tor network traffic is slower and the initial synchronisation will take a great deal longer over Tor.
+Tor network traffic is slower and the initial synchronisation will take a great deal longer.
 That said, the default setting is to use Tor in order to keep your Monero activities and IP address private.

 Choose *Configure manually* and then *Route all traffic over Tor*